 When he died in 1982 Brezhnev was succeeded by Yuri Andropov who died in February 1984.
 He in turn was succeeded by Konstantin Chernenko who died in March 1985.

 Mikhail Gorbachev then became the leader of Russia.
 In 1986 an explosion occurred at a nuclear power plant at Chernobyl in Ukraine.
 The resulting radiation was disastrous for the Soviet economy, which was already struggling.

 In 1987 Gorbachev relaxed censorship and introduced a policy he called 'glasnost' (openness).
 He also introduced a policy called perestroika (reconstruction).
 However he failed to fundamentally change the wasteful and inefficient Communist economic system.

 In 1989 events began to move rapidly.
 Firstly the Russian army withdrew from Afghanistan.
 Secondly Communism collapsed in eastern Europe.

 On 18 August 1991 a group of conservatives attempted a coup.
-Gorbachov was detained in Crimea.
+Gorbachev was detained in Crimea.
 However the Russian people, led by Boris Yeltsin protested and on 21 August the coup collapsed.
-Gorbachov was released.
+Gorbachev was released.
 However the attempted coup triggered the collapse of communism and the break up of the Soviet Union.
 By December 1991 it had ceased to exist and Russia was again an independent country.
-Gorbachov resigned on 25 December 1991.
+Gorbachev resigned on 25 December 1991.

 The collapse of Communism meant a period of hardship for the Russian people.
 During the 1990s there was a painful transition to capitalism.
 However since 2000 the Russian economy grew strongly (at about 7% a year) and poverty declined.
 Russia suffered badly during the recession of 2009.
 However Russia soon recovered.
 In the future Russia is likely to become a major economic power.
 Russia joined the World Trade Organisation in 2012.